bokeh/bokeh/sphinx/source/docs/user_guide/interaction/tooltips.rst

 Bokeh also supports additional UI elements that you can use to add more information to a Bokeh document.
-For example, the :class:`~bokeh.models.Dialog` model allows you to define a dialog overlay, while the and :class:`~bokeh.models.Menu ` model allows you to define a custom menu context menu.
+For example, the :class:`~bokeh.models.Dialog` model allows you to define a dialog overlay, while the :class:`~bokeh.models.Menu` model allows you to define a custom context menu.

 See :bokeh-tree:`examples/models/file/widgets.py` for examples of these UI elements.